cs4800-01-s25/MyPetManager/README.md

 `npm test`

-This calls the `test` script that will call a simple HTTP server.
+This calls the `test` script that will call the development scrips for both the backend and frontend.
 We will use the `Ctrl` and `C` key stroke to send a termination signal to server hosted on a port on your local machine.